germs-lab/SOPs/onboarding_SOPs/onboarding_trainee.md

 ### Meetings

 We generally meet once a week, or as needed.
-I do not want meetings to burdent you but I also want to have placeholders that we both have prioritized for meetings.
+I do not want meetings to burden you, but I also want to have placeholders that we both have prioritized for meetings.
 I expect weekly reports prepared for each meeting, regardless if we meet or not.
 Once a year, we will meet formally for an annual review where the objective is to discuss how you are meeting your career goals.

 ### Timelines and productivity